MayokunAmao/.github.io/README.md

 **SQL Skills Used:**

-•	Data Retrieval (SELECT): Queried and extracted specific car details from the database.
+o	Data Retrieval (SELECT): Queried and extracted specific car details from the database.

-•	Data Aggregation (COUNT, GROUP BY, HAVING): Calculated the number of cars per year, per fuel type, and identified years with high car availability.
+o	Data Aggregation (COUNT, GROUP BY, HAVING): Calculated the number of cars per year, per fuel type, and identified years with high car availability.

-•	Data Filtering (WHERE, IN, BETWEEN, AND): Applied conditions to select relevant cars based on year, fuel type, and other attributes.
+o	Data Filtering (WHERE, IN, BETWEEN, AND): Applied conditions to select relevant cars based on year, fuel type, and other attributes.

-•	Data Source Specification (FROM): Specified the main car inventory table as the source for all retrievals.
+o	Data Source Specification (FROM): Specified the main car inventory table as the source for all retrievals.

-•	Sorting and Ordering (ORDER BY): Organized query outputs for easier analysis and reporting.
+o	Sorting and Ordering (ORDER BY): Organized query outputs for easier analysis and reporting.

 **Technology Used:**